zenparsing/js-classes-1.1/docs/definitions.md

-# Technical Notes and Rationale
+# Defintions and Technical Notes

-## Class Signature
+## Closure Signatures

-- A class signature is a unique internal value generated when the class definition is evaluated.
+- A closure signature is a unique internal value generated whenever an instance closure definition or a class closure is generated.
-- The class signature is attached to every function and accessor declaration lexically scoped in the class definition.
-This includes the default constructor provided when the developer does not write one.
+- The closure signature is attached to every function and accessor declaration lexically scoped in the class definition.
-- The class signature is attached to every instance closure created by instantiating the class.
-Instance closures from subclasses may have multiple signatures attached.
+- The closure signature of the instance closure definition is attached to every instance closure created by instantiating the class.
-- The instance signature is used to quickly check if a given function has access to a particular instance closure.
+- The closure signature is used to quickly check if a given function has access to a particular instance or class closure.

 ## Class Members